-What people with cancer need to know about COVID-19
+What people with cancer should know about COVID-19.

 The spread of the novel coronavirus, which causes the illness COVID-19, is at the top of everyone’s mind.
 People with health conditions such as cancer (and their loved ones) are especially interested in staying up to date.

 Our top concern is keeping you safe and healthy.

 Read on for guidance and ways you can protect yourself and your loved ones.